tomaka/luawrapper/README.md

 This simple example shows that you can easily read lua code (including pre-compiled) from a file.

-If you write your own derivate of std::istream (for example a decompressor), you can of course also use it.
+If you write your own derivate of `std::istream` (for example a decompressor), you can of course also use it.
 Note however that `executeCode` will block until it reaches eof.
-You should take care if you use a custom derivate of std::istream which awaits for data.
+You should remember this if you use a custom derivate of `std::istream` which awaits for data.

 #### Executing lua functions